 Welcome and congratulations!
 We are pleased that you are considering joining us.
-We are certain that you will profit enormously from our rich and challenging environment, and that your training, skills, goals, and motivation to pursue graduate studies at the Weitzman School of Design will make a significant contribution to all.
+We are certain that you will benefit enormously from our rich and challenging environment, and that your training, goals, and motivation to pursue graduate studies at the Weitzman School of Design will make a significant contribution to all.

 Our Open House is now a virtual event due to COVID-19.
 We plan to hold some virtual events and we encourage you to explore our website to learn more about our program, curriculum, and community.
 Below you will find essential information that will help you to prepare to begin your program this year.
 Please read the information that pertains to you and follow it carefully.

 Please contact us with questions at +1-215-898-5728 or firstname.lastname@example.org.
 We look forward to seeing you soon!